zaquaz/integrations-core/aspdotnet/README.md

 ## Configuration

-Edit the `aspdotnet.yaml` file to point to your server and port, set the masters to monitor
+Edit the `aspdotnet.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's directory, to start collecting your ASP.NET metrics.

+See the [sample aspdotnet.d/conf.yaml](https://github.com/DataDog/integrations-core/blob/master/aspdotnet/conf.yaml.example) for all available configuration options.

 ## Validation